 People who go to the gym know that injuries can happen.
 It’s up to them to take that risk when they choose to go to the gym.
 At the same time, gym owners have a duty to keep their facility safe.
 While a gym owner might be liable for failing to keep their property clean, they’re generally not liable if you’re injured while working out.

 Premises liability laws can be very complicated when they apply to gyms.
-Never hesitate to reach out to a personal injury lawyer if you have any questions about this type of liability.
+Never hesitate to reach out to a personal injury lawyer at the Law Offices of Franks, Koenig & Neuwelt for legal representation.